An introduction to EBM (session 5)

 Cartwright, Nancy.
 2012.
 “Presidential Address: Will This Policy Work for You?
 Predicting Effectiveness Better: How Philosophy Helps.”
 Philosophy of Science 79 (5): 973–89. https://doi.org/10.1086/668041.

 Fortin, M. 2006.
-“Randomized Controlled Trials: Do They Have External Validity for Patients With Multiple Comorbidities?”
+“Randomized Controlled Trials: Do They Have External Validity for Patients with Multiple Comorbidities?”
 The Annals of Family Medicine 4 (2): 104–8. https://doi.org/10.1370/afm.516.

 Goldacre, B. 2012.
 Bad Pharma: How Drug Companies Mislead Doctors and Harm Patients.
 Fourth Estate. https://books.google.co.uk/books?id=JnwXTwEACAAJ.